SLLUG/SLLUG.github.io/index.md

 member, would like to lead a discussion or show off a cool new technology, we would love to see it.

-If you'd like to reach us to learn more about Linux or Open Source tech, remember that you can [join our mailing lists](https://mail.sllug.ca), join us on freenode IRC @ #sllug, or reach out to the [Sarnia Tech Community](https://www.sarniatech.ca) where we have a #sllug channel on the Slack chatroom.
+If you'd like to reach us to learn more about Linux or Open Source tech, reach out to the [Sarnia Tech Community](https://www.sarniatech.ca) where we have a #sllug channel on the Slack chatroom.

 #### <a name="2019-03-09" />March 9th, 2019 - 2nd Annual InstallFest